laylar/clevername-react/README.md

 # Next Steps
 _________________________

+*As of 8/11/2020*: I have combined the react app and the express server into a private repo where I will continue building.
+Please reach out if you are interested in this project.

 *As of 7/28/2020*: There will always be more to do.
 I have a list of features I'd like to add, and of course, there are still a few bugs to work out.
 You can check out the Issues tab, but here are some of the features I'm hoping to work in next:
    * User accounts with OAuth through Passport
 	    * Then I could finally push it to production!